-A few years ago, I was guilty of keeping all the cat stuff in one place, a spare bathroom.
-The litter box was in one corner and the food and water bowls were in another.
-Now, I keep Bella's food bowl in the breakfast room and Penny's food bowl in the hallway by my office.
-I keep their water bowls in the kitchen (which is quiet in my case), and in a spare bedroom upstairs.
+A few years ago, I kept all our cat stuff in one place - a spare bathroom.
+The litter box was in one corner and the food and water bowls were in another corner.
+Penny and Bella shared 1 food bowl and 1 water bowl.

 After learning more about cat behavior, each cat now has her own bowl, and their bowls are in better locations.
 I keep Bella's food bowl in the breakfast room and Penny's food bowl in the hallway by my office.
 I keep water bowls on each floor of the house.
 There are water bowls in the kitchen (which is quiet in my case), in the family room, and in the bedroom upstairs.